5 Simple Ways to Pay Your Water Bill Online and Avoid Late Fees

 UPI allows you to link multiple bank accounts to a single mobile application, enabling instant money transfers with just a virtual payment address (VPA) or QR code.
 This system, overseen by the National Payments Corporation of India (NPCI), has made digital transactions accessible to millions.
 It truly simplifies the payment experience.

-With UPI, you don’t need to remember complex bank details for each biller.
+With UPI, you do not need to remember complex bank details for each biller.
 You can simply use the UPI option on your chosen payment platform or your bank’s app.
+This streamlined process reduces the chances of errors and speeds up the payment significantly.

 Step 1: Link Your Bank Account.
 Ensure your bank account is linked to a UPI-enabled application and you have set up your UPI PIN.
 This is a one-time setup process.